NixImagery/Natural-Partners/_posts/2019-11-13-aye-iodine.md

   - Gaelic
 ---

-This presentation proposes an interdisciplinary project which focuses on Iodine: it's use in chemistry demonstrations, importance to health, and its extraction from seaweed related to the history of the Scottish kelp industry.
+This presentation proposes an interdisciplinary project which focuses on Iodine: its use in chemistry demonstrations, importance to health, and its extraction from seaweed related to the history of the Scottish kelp industry.

 In this unit leaners will: